Contemporary knowledge about God, Evolution, and the meaning of human life.

 Abiding in good, do not forget about the existence of evil!
 And be an example of righteousness for everyone!

-The one who becomes such an example for everyone does not differ by the quality of the soul from Great Te and moves then to Mergence with Eternal Tao.
+The one who becomes such an example for everyone does not differ by the quality of the soul from Great Te and then moves to Mergence with Eternal Tao.

-It is favorable that such a wise person be a leader among people, then there will be order in such a country.
+It is favorable that such a wise person be a leader among people; then there will be order in such a country.

 29. Some people have a great desire to rule the entire world, and they try to succeed in this aspiration.
 I do not see how it can be possible, since the world is a container of wonderful, invincible Tao!
 And no one can rule Tao!